 - Fun Page Activity: (see example) Guide your child in completing this fun activity to further connect what she learned in the video to her own life.

 Use the "Positively Empowered!"
 Certificate.
-Goal-setting is an important part of mentoring, and this certificate provides an easy and concrete way to help girls set personal goals for developing the skills and knowledge they need to go after their dreams — and track their progress.
+Goal-setting is an important part of mentoring, and the Positively Empowered!
+Certificate provides an easy and concrete way to help girls set personal goals for developing the skills and knowledge they need to go after their dreams — and track their progress.

 Using the Career Exploration Tools